GuyHoozdis/devcontainer-experiment/README.md

 The repo files do live on your file system.
 How can you locate them?

 1. Through Docker Desktop.
+1. With the _Remote Explorer_ in VS Code (the icon looks like a computer screen icon).
 1. With the Docker CLI in a shell outside the devcontainer.